noahehall/multicloud/providers/aws/services/database/neptune.md

 #### Materialization costs

 - assess the materialization costs of a query with the Gremlin profile API.
-- Under "Index Operations', it shows the number of terms materialized during execution:
+- Under "Index Operations', it shows the number of terms materialized during execution
 - check the lookup cache docs for an example

 #### DFE engine

-- optionally enable for high perf; set via parameter groups
+- optionally enable for high perf; set via db parameter groups
 - uses DB instance resources such as CPU cores, memory, and I/O more efficiently than the original Neptune engine.
 - uses pre-generated statistics about your Neptune graph data to make informed decisions about how to structure queries
 - supports a wide variety of plan types, including left-deep, bushy, and hybrid ones.